-We are subject to intellectual property infringement claims.
-We may, from time to time, receive claims that we are infringing third parties' intellectual property rights.
-Third parties may in the future claim infringement by us with respect to current or future products, patents, trademarks or other proprietary rights.
 We expect that companies in the network storage and data management markets will increasingly be subject to infringement claims as the number of products and competitors in our industry segment grows and the functionality of products in different industry segments overlaps.
-Any such claims could be time consuming, result in costly litigation, cause product shipment delays, require us to redesign our products, or require us to enter into royalty or licensing agreements, any of which could materially and adversely affect our operating results.
+Any such claims, and any such infringement claims discussed above, could be time consuming, result in costly litigation, cause product shipment delays, require us to redesign our products, or require us to enter into royalty or licensing agreements, any of which could materially and adversely affect our operating results.
 Such royalty or licensing agreements, if required, may not be available on terms acceptable to us or at all.